hoangjd/CsvMapper/README.md

 4. copy the snapshot jar with dependencies to whatever directory you want.
 5. run the jar file.

+How it works:
+This software iterates through a csv file, parsing it line by line.
+At each iteration, a new string array is created and investigated to determine whether or not the csv line is valid.
+Once validity is determined the string will be written in one of two files (badData file or valid file) and log statistics will be incremented.
+From there the program will create a database with a table named csvMapping.
+The program will then iterate through the valid csv file, parsing line by line, adding a parsed string array by index into the appropriate columns of the table.

 User Notes:
 - When asked to input path of csv file you must specify the absolute path.
 - When asked to input header rows skiped.
 Enter 0 to read the entire file otherwise enter x > 0 to skip x header rows.